Skip to content

 Long vs Short

-• A long position in asset \(j\) means \(\theta^j > 0\): the investor owns the asset and profits when its value rises.
+• A long position in asset \(j\) means \(\theta_j > 0\): the investor owns the asset and profits when its value rises.

-• A short position in asset \(j\) means \(\theta^j < 0\): the investor has sold the asset without owning it (short selling) and profits when its value falls.
+• A short position in asset \(j\) means \(\theta_j < 0\): the investor has sold the asset without owning it (short selling) and profits when its value falls.

-• Short selling the risk-free asset (\(\theta^0 < 0\)) corresponds to borrowing at the risk-free rate.
+• Short selling the risk-free bond corresponds to borrowing at the risk-free rate; a long position corresponds to lending.

-Portfolio Cost
+Portfolio Cost and Payoff

 Intuition